opensearch-project/opensearch-migrations/TrafficCapture/dockerSolution/README.md

 ### Running the Docker Solution

-While in the TrafficCapture directory, run the following command:
+While Docker is running, in the TrafficCapture directory run the following command:

 `./gradlew :dockerSolution:composeUp`